Estate planning in Oklahoma can feel overwhelming, especially when there can be so much misinformation floating around out there.

-- One of the most common misconceptions we hear about estate planning is that someone thinks they’re too young to start the process.
 While you may simply be planning for your future in this moment, or you don’t have a large estate, there are many reasons to still complete an estate plan.
-At the very least, you need a will and we can help you.
+At the very least, you should have a will, in case something horrible happens to you.

 “My estate is too small.”

 We hear this one a lot.
 No matter how big or small your estate is, with good planning you can control who receives your estate, how, and when.
 Plus, in the case of a mental disability, you’ll have measures in place to ensure that your property and loved ones are taken care of.

 “I have a will, I don’t need further estate planning.”

 While Wills are common tools used in estate planning, there are pitfalls to relying only on a Will as your estate plan.
 Firstly, it’s important to point out that Wills offer no planning or direction for you or your loved ones in the event of a mental disability, only on your death.
 Plus, wills can’t control life insurance proceeds, jointly owned property, or retirement benefits!

 “My family will know who gets what”

 That’s not necessarily true.
 One of the most common mistakes in estate planning is the lack of clear indication of primary and secondary beneficiaries.
 It’s best practice to be as direct and transparent as possible when naming beneficiaries.
 Also, don’t forget to update/check the list frequently (we suggest once a year) in case feelings have changed.